 XII.
 Tournament Jersey

 Teams/competitors, excluding one-time substitutes, are required to wear the Club’s current tournament jersey during ease off, weigh-in, and photographs to ensure display of sponsorship logos.
+As well, all members are asked to use best efforts to display their jersey outside of official club events where possible and to patron sponsors when appropriate.
+The club’s goal is to recognize and appreciate our sponsors as much as possible.

 XIII.
 Substitutions

 If a Club member is unable to fish a tournament, a substitute angler may compete in the Club member’s absence.
 Each team is only allowed one substitute per fishing year.
-If member is absent more than one tournament, the other teammate must fish solo, unless special circumstances arise and it’s approved by the 3 member board (President, Secretary, Tournament Director).
+If a member is absent more than one tournament, the other teammate must fish solo, unless special circumstances arise and it’s approved by the 3 member board (President, Secretary, Tournament Director).
 Substitute competitors are allowed for The Club TOC, provided the team has not used a substitute competitor in any prior competition.

 XIIV.
 Number of Tournaments

-The club fishes five (5) tournaments each season not including the Club TOC which invites the top 5 teams to fish in a separate tournament deemed “Tournament of Champions”.
-All five tournaments count toward your year-end weight/point total.
+The club fishes five (5) regular season tournaments each season not including the Club TOC.
+The Club TOC invites the top 6 teams as determined via points obtained during the regular season to fish in a separate tournament deemed “Tournament of Champions”.
+All five regular season tournaments count toward the year-end weight/point total in determining the club’s Angler/Team of the Year.